Estimated reading time: 8 minutes

 Insurance

-One of the most important aspects is choosing a dog walker or pet sitter with the necessary insurance cover.
+Choosing a dog walker or pet sitter with the necessary insurance cover is one of the most important aspects.
 Remember, this person will be directly responsible for your Dog when walking or coming into your home.
-You need to ensure that they are covered for any unfortunate, unexpected situations, such as your Dog having an injury or causing damage to another dog or another person.
+You need to ensure that they are covered for any unfortunate, unexpected situations, such as your Dog having an injury or causing damage to another dog or person.

 A competent dog walker will ask you about your pet insurance policy and what circumstances and incidents it will cover.
 They should also request authorisation in writing to act in your name if veterinary assistance is required if they cannot contact you immediately.